MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection

-\textbf{Multi-Granularity Fusion Unit (MGFU)}. is designed to enhance feature representations by analyzing and integrating features across multiple granularities.
+\textit{Multi-Granularity Fusion Unit (MGFU).} This unit is designed to enhance feature representations by analyzing and integrating features across multiple granularities.
 It processes features in groups and applies cross-channel interactions.
-This unit commences by expanding the feature space with a 1$\times$1 convolutional layer, which increases the number of channels.
-Subsequently, the expanded features are divided into six-channel groups $\{g_{j}\}_{j=1}^{6}$, enabling specialized processing across various contexts and facilitating the learning of different feature representations.
+This unit begins by expanding the feature space with a 1$\times$1 convolutional layer, thereby increasing the number of channels.
+Subsequently, the expanded features are partitioned into six-channel groups $\{g_{j}\}_{j=1}^{6}$, enabling specialized processing across contexts and facilitating the learning of distinct feature representations.

 A series of convolutional layers is employed to facilitate feature interactions across the various groups.
 The first group's features are processed directly through a convolutional layer to extract fundamental features.
 The output is partitioned into three parts: one designated for concatenation with the subsequent group $g^{1}_{1}$ (to propagate information), one for computing a gate value that weighs the significance of the features $g^{2}_{1}$, and one representing the features of this group $g^{3}_{1}$.
-In the intermediate groups, the features from the current group are concatenated with those from the preceding group and processed through a convolutional layer, enabling the model to acquire more complex features.
+In the intermediate groups, features from the current group are concatenated with those from the preceding group, then processed by a convolutional layer, enabling the model to learn more complex features.
 Each intermediate group's output is split into three parts, similar to the first group.
 The last group processes its features similarly, but its output is divided into two parts because there is no subsequent group.